yacy/yacy_search_server/docs/FocusedAutocrawlerProfilesPR.md

 ## Resource backpressure

-The focused scheduler bounds each profile's frontier refill with `limits.refillBatchSize` (10,000 by default, configurable up to 100,000), and checks heap headroom while admitting work.
+The focused scheduler bounds each profile's frontier refill with `limits.refillBatchSize` (10,000 by default, configurable up to 100,000).
+The Canada example uses 3,000 based on observed heap pauses during 4,500+ URL refills.
+The scheduler checks heap headroom while admitting work.
 With a focused profile enabled, it pauses YaCy's native local crawl below `max(512 MiB, 25% of maximum heap)` and resumes only after two healthy checks above `max(768 MiB, 35% of maximum heap)`.
 This pauses already-queued fetching as well as future refills, while